 Gaslighting is a form of persistent manipulation and brainwashing that causes the victim to doubt her or himself, and to ultimately lose one’s own sense of perception, identity, and self-worth.
 A gaslighter’s statements and accusations are often based on deliberate falsehoods and calculated marginalization.
 The term gaslighting is derived from the 1944 film Gaslight, where a husband tries to convince his wife that she’s insane by causing her to question herself and her reality.

-Multiple studies have been done on the impact of narcissism and gaslighting on relationships(1)(2)(3)(4)(5)(6).
+Multiple studies and writings have been done on the impact of narcissism and gaslighting on relationships(1)(2)(3)(4)(5)(6).
 While each of these often destructive pathologies is unique, there are certain behavioral overlaps.
 Following are six common traits, with references from my books: "How to Successfully Handle Narcissists" and "How to Successfully Handle Gaslighters & Stop Psychological Bullying".
 Not all narcissists and gaslighters possess every characteristic identified below.
 However, chronic narcissists and gaslighters are likely to exhibit at least several of the following on a regular basis.